Italian Coffee Brands: 25 Roasts That Define Excellence

 5. Segafredo Zanetti

-Originating as a modest Italian roastery in the 1970s, Segafredo Zanetti has since evolved into an international coffee titan.
+Originating as a modest Italian roastery in the 1970s, Segafredo Zanetti (official website) has since evolved into an international coffee titan.

-The brand’s founder, Massimo Zanetti, drew inspiration from his father’s passion for coffee, embarking on a journey to create exceptional blends that cater to diverse preferences.
+The brand’s founder, Massimo Zanetti, drew inspiration from his father’s passion for coffee and embarked on a journey to create exceptional blends that cater to diverse preferences.

 Presently, Segafredo Zanetti boasts a wide selection of blends, ranging from the bold and robust Espresso Casa to the smooth and well-balanced Intermezzo.